6 Ways to Incorporate Leather Decor Into Your Bedroom

 But let’s say you’d like to weave a hefty dose of leather into your sleep space.
 For this, Appleby says you can opt for a leather headboard and footboard to really make your bed stand out in the room.

 If a leather bed frame sounds perfect for your space, look to Saatva's Siena leather platform bed frame.
 It's made with sustainably-sourced material and comes in three leather choices: Slate Verona Leather and Black Verona Leather, both soft with a pebbled finish; and Espresso Antica Leather, which has a more distressed look.
+(Learn how to mix and match leather and velvet in the bedroom.)

 Go soft or tough